RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 DBeaver can load multiple connection files.
 Any files in the project folder matching the `.dbeaver/data-sources*.json` pattern will be loaded on the startup.
 So you can create a file, for example, `.dbeaver/data-sources-2.json` in the project folder and DBeaver will see it.

 #### DBeaver < 6.1.3 (Legacy)
-DBeaver keeps information about project connections in the `dbeaver-data-sources.xml`. file.
+DBeaver keeps information about project connections in the `.dbeaver-data-sources.xml`. file.

 DBeaver can load multiple connection files.
 Any files in the project folder matching the `.dbeaver-data-sources*.xml` pattern will be loaded on the startup.
 So you can create a file, for example, `.dbeaver-data-sources-2.xml` in the project folder and DBeaver will see it.